James Beard Public Market: Design

+Early designs

-The market is expected to cost $30 million to construct, with the funds coming from public donations and Multnomah County.
-According to the market's director, it will include solar panels and green roofing, be divided into 12 × 12 ft stalls, and have a mezzanine level for education and cooking classes.
+The market was expected to cost $30 million to construct, with the funds coming from public donations and Multnomah County.
+According to the market's director, it would have included solar panels and green roofing, be divided into 12 × 12 ft stalls, and have a mezzanine level for education and cooking classes.

 Portland city officials considered removing or modifying the cloverleaf ramps that run from the Morrison Bridge to Naito Parkway, while the market proposed moving the ramps to Morrison and Stark streets, allowing easier pedestrian access from the waterfront.
 However, the market and the city failed to reach a decision on the ramps, leading the market to abandon the waterfront site in November 2016.
-Other sites near the Oregon Museum of Science and Industry and in the South Waterfront are under consideration as alternatives.
+Other sites near the Oregon Museum of Science and Industry (OMSI) and in the South Waterfront were under consideration as alternatives at that time.

-The initial design for the market was unveiled on June 25, 2015 at the Oregon Museum of Science and Industry.
+The initial design for the market was unveiled on June 25, 2015 at OMSI.
 Facing Naito Parkway and the Willamette River, there would have been 650 feet of storefronts, with a facade of glass doors to allow outdoor seating during good weather.
 A terraced rooftop garden with views of Mount Hood was also planned.

+Ongoing work

+The market is slated to open in 2025 and will be housed in the Selling Building and the Ungar Building.
+In March 2025, the JBPMF submitted design requests for both buildings.